Non-commissioned officer: Norway

 On 1 January 2016, the Norwegian Armed Forces reintroduced non-commissioned officers in all service branches, having had a single rank tier since 1930, except for certain technical and maintenance units from 1945 to 1975.
 The NCOs are called specialists, and rank from sergeant to sergeant major (NATO ranks OR5–OR9).
 The Specialist Corps lance corporal and corporal ranks (OR2–OR4) are reserved for enlisted personnel, while the rank of private (OR1) is for conscripts only.

 The NCOs are in charge of military training, discipline, practical leadership, role modelling, unit standards and mentoring officers, especially juniors.
 Officers commanding platoons and above are assigned a chief or master sergeant, which is the unit's highest ranking specialist, although chief and master sergeants are functions and not ranks in themselves.

 Norway took a top-down approach to establishing the Specialist Corps.
 Since August 2015, volunteer commissioned officers have converted into sergeant majors, command sergeants and first sergeants.

+Pakistan

+Non-Commissioned Officers (NCOs) in the Pakistan Army hold important positions and are responsible for the supervision and management of the enlisted soldiers.
+The NCO status begins with the rank of "Lance Naik", Here are the ranks of NCOs in the Pakistan Army, from lowest to highest: